PINTO0309/reflection-removal/README.md

   * **DINOv3 standard variants** (`dinov3_vits16`, `dinov3_vits16plus`, `dinov3_vitb16`) — place the provided checkpoints inside `./ckpts/` (files named `dinov3_*_pretrain_lvd1689m-*.pth`).
 If the files are missing, they will be downloaded automatically through `torch.hub`.

 ## Dataset

+There is a significant lack of real-world reflection data, but it should be enough to ensure that learning is proceeding normally.
+Synthetic data is useless, so we should diligently collect authentic data from the real world.

 https://github.com/ceciliavision/perceptual-reflection-removal?tab=readme-ov-file#dataset

 ```